 I’m generally not known to light up a cigar unless I have a beer ready to drink with it, especially in the colder months.
 A lot of trial and error went into creating this list (more trial than error), but beer and cigar pairing generally comes down to one easy rule: your beer should be about as strong as your cigar, and no stronger.
-That said, it’s completely up to your own personal taste, but in my experience, even a slightly stronger beer can totally muddle the subtleties of a mild cigar.
+That said, it’s completely up to your own personal taste, but in my experience, even a slightly stronger beer can totally muddle the subtleties of a mellow cigar.
 Anyway, without further ado, here are my five favorite beer and cigar pairings:

 Camacho SLR and Sierra Nevada Tumbler

 I’m pretty sure this was the first cigar I ever smoked while drinking a beer (see my review).
 I’m convinced that these two were made for each other—the bold, spicy, earthy, chocolaty flavors of the Camacho SLR balance nicely with the bready, malty flavors of the Sierra Nevada Tumbler.
 And if you’re looking at the beers-per-cigar ratio, this is also a great cigar to get buzzed on.
 What I mean by that is that the thing burned so slowly that by the time I was done it, I was already on my fourth beer.
-Anyway, Tumbler is only comes out during fall, so if you’re going to try this one, there’s only a several-week-long window of time to do it (until next year!).
+Anyway, Tumbler only comes out during fall, so if you’re going to try this one, there’s only a several-week-long window of time to do it (until next year!).

 Hopz and Green Flash West Coast IPA